 - Using your thumb, press down on the top of each cookie to create a soft indent.
 Fill each indent with a quarter teaspoon of strawberry jam.

 - Bake for approximately 18 minutes.
-Remove from oven and cool jam frangipane drops on a wire rack.
+Remove from oven and cool jam drops on a wire rack.
 Store in an air-tight container for a week in a cool corner of your kitchen.

 - Jam - If your jam is too stodgy, place a few tablespoons in a microwaveable bowl and add a teaspoon of water.
 Mix well and microwave for 6-8 seconds to loosen the jam before proceeding with filling the indents.
 Bake as per the recipe instructions.
 Any red/berry jam works well in this recipe.

 Originally published in Feb 2009.
 Updated in Feb 2022 with a slight change to the recipe, including gram measurements and new photos.